Afcon 2019: Ghana v Tunisia: Squad News & Match Preview | Goal.com

 Tunisia have injury concerns over star man Wahbi Khazri who suffered a muscle injury during the Carthage Eagles’ last group stage game against Mauritania.

-The Saint-Etienne attacker is nonetheless expected to play against the Black Stars after being given a two-day rest with a special program in rehabilitation and physical therapy, according to team doctor Sohail Shemli.
+The Saint-Etienne attacker is nonetheless expected to play against the Black Stars after being given a two-day rest with a special programme in rehabilitation and physical therapy, according to team doctor Sohail Shemli.

 Aymen Ben Mohammed also has an injury concern but Ghilane Chaalali is available for selection after serving a suspension in the 0-0 draw with Mauritania.